Cops called after guy left duct-taped to a sign

-HOUSTON - Drivers in northeast Houston were doing double takes Wednesday when they spotted some poor fellow duct-taped to a Yield sign.
+HOUSTON - Drivers in northeast Houston were doing double takes Wednesday when they spotted some poor guy duct-taped to a yield sign.

-Turns out the man with the knife was there to cut his friend down from the sign.
+Turns out the guy with the knife was there to cut his friend down from the sign.

 They explained to the officers that Miguel Chavez was taped to the sign after losing a bet on the Rockets/Warriors game.

-The officers helped get Chavez down, and even gave him a ride home.
+The cops helped get Chavez down and even gave him a ride home.

 © 2017 KHOU-TV